Chalarangelo/30-seconds-of-code/glossary/String.md

 ### String

-String is one of the primitive values in JavaScript.
+Strings are one of the primitive data types in JavaScript.
-String is a sequence of characters used to represent text.
+They are sequences of characters and are used to represent text.